allegory-software/allegory-sdk/README.md

  * OS threads with synchronized queues.
  * the fastest libraries for hashing, encryption, compression, image codecs, image resizing, JSON and XML codecs, CSV parsing and XLSX generation.
- * ACID RDBMS engine based on the MDBX key-value store.
+ * RDBMS engine based on the MDBX key-value store.
  * database schema DSL with automatic schema sync.
  * ...and more, see full list of modules below.